 \section{Abstract}

-For each pair of lax-idempotent pseudomonads $R$ and $I$, for which $I$ is locally \ff{} and $R$ distributes over $I$, we establish an adjoint functor theorem, relating $R$-cocontinuity to adjointess relative to $I$.
-As special cases, we recover variants of the adjoint functor theorem of Freyd, the multiadjoint functor theorem of Diers, and the pluriadjoint functor theorem of Solian--Viswanathan.
+For each pair of lax-idempotent pseudomonads $R$ and $I$, for which $I$ is locally \ff{} and $R$ distributes over $I$, we establish an adjoint functor theorem, relating $R$-cocontinuity to adjointness relative to $I$.
+This provides a new perspective on the nature of adjoint functor theorems, which may be seen as methods to decompose adjointness into cocontinuity and relative adjointness.
+As special cases, we recover variants of the adjoint functor theorem of Freyd, the multiadjoint functor theorem of Diers, and the pluriadjoint functor theorem of Solian--Viswanathan, as well as the adjoint functor theorems for locally presentable categories.
 More generally, we recover enriched $\Phi$-adjoint functor theorems for weakly sound classes of weight~$\Phi$.